bmeurant/technical-docs/software-architecture/clean-code.md

     *   **How to achieve it:** Use assertion libraries (like JUnit's `assertEquals`, AssertJ, or Chai) to programmatically check if the actual output matches the expected output.

 *   **Timely / Thorough (T):**
     *   **Timely:** Tests should be written in a timely manner, which ideally means writing the test *just before* writing the production code that makes it pass.
-This is the core discipline of Test-Driven Development (TDD) and it ensures that the production code is designed to be testable from the start.
+This is the core discipline of [[tdd|Test-Driven Development (TDD)]] and it ensures that the production code is designed to be testable from the start.
     *   **Thorough:** Tests should be thorough, covering not just the "happy path" but also edge cases, boundary conditions, and potential errors.

 **Example:**